charsi/charsi.github.io/blog-src/source/_posts/My-experiments-with-urdu.md

 category: Other Stuff
 ---
 A few years ago I tried to learn to read Urdu.
 It is basically the same language as Hindi with a different script so I figured it won't be too hard.
 I was living with a few Pakistani friends at the time but they didn't prove to be much help.
-So, I used the internet instead and after a few days/weeks I could just about recognize a few letters and read some shop signs written in Urdu around Luton[^:1].
+So, I used the internet instead and after a few weeks I could just about recognize a few letters.
+I could even read read some shop signs written in Urdu around Luton[^1] albeit very slowly.

 I left it at that until last year when I moved back to India.
-I took some classes to learn the Urdu script from scratch.
+I took some classes at [Zabaan](zabaan.com).
 And I can now easily read signs around Delhi that are written in Urdu.
 Not terribly useful as on the same board the text is repeated in two other languages I can read.
 But it has still been quite a fulfilling endeavour.
 My granddad who could read and write Urdu passed away last year but before then I was able to show him I was picking up the language.
 He was probably more confused than the Pakistanis about my motives but that is a different story.

 Although only a few of these apply in my case here is a list of reasons I have come up for Hindi speakers to learn the Nastaliq script.